kenji015/kenji015/README.md

 # 👋 Hi, I'm Max!

-I'm an Information Technology student at TGM, passionate about coding, fitness, and basketball.
+I'm an Information Technology student at TGM, passionate about coding.

 ## How to reach me ...